NYSCP Joint Targeted Area Inspection (JTAI): Guidance for Practitioners - North Yorkshire

 Each focus is subject to change periodically.

 The agencies within the scope of this inspection are the police, children’s social care, probation services and relevant health services.
-When evaluating the multi-agency safeguarding arrangements put in place by the partners in the local area, the Inspectors will take into account the guidance set out in Working together to safeguard children.
-Inspectors will also evaluate how local agencies work with education and early years providers to identify and respond to children who are victims of domestic abuse.
+When evaluating the multi-agency safeguarding arrangements put in place by the partners in the local area, we will take into account the guidance set out in Working together to safeguard children.
+Inspectors will also evaluate how local agencies work with education and early years providers to identify and respond to children who are victims of child sexual abuse in the family environment.

-Inspectors will also evaluate how local agencies work with the voluntary and community sector to respond to children who are victims of domestic abuse.
+Inspectors will evaluate how local agencies work with the voluntary and community sector to respond to children who are victims of child sexual abuse in the family environment.

 Inspectors will evaluate the multi-agency arrangements for:

-• assessment, planning and decision-making in response to notifications and referrals of children who are victims of domestic abuse
+• assessment, planning and decision-making in response to notifications and referrals of children who are at risk of, child sexual abuse in the family environment

-• protecting, supporting and caring for children who are at risk of, or who have been victims of, domestic abuse
+• protecting, supporting and caring for children who are at risk of, or are victims of, child sexual abuse in the family environment

-• preventing children from becoming victims of domestic abuse
+• preventing children from becoming victims of child sexual abuse in the family environment

-Inspectors will also evaluate how effectively the NSYCP, through its MASA, monitors, promotes, coordinates and evaluates the work of the statutory partners.
+Inspectors will also evaluate how effectively the local partnership, through its multi-agency safeguarding arrangements (MASA), monitors, promotes, coordinates and evaluates the work of the statutory partners.
 Inspectors will base their findings on recent practice.
-This will usually be practice in the 6 months before the inspection.
+This will usually be practice in the six months before the inspection.
 The inspection will evaluate how well current practice takes account of relevant history in children’s cases.

 Who undertakes the Inspection?